 Hello,

-That's what I would consider doing.
+This is what I would consider doing.

 What made you change your mind?